What are HUD homes?

 For HUD to pay part or all of your closing costs, you must request assistance on Line 5 of form HUD-9548, the “Sales Contract Property Disposition Program.”

 HUD may also be able to assist with your down payment.
 The agency won’t cover your down payment directly, as it does with closing costs, but HUD does provide funds for other government programs that offer down payment assistance.

 Find down payment grants in your state using this resource from HUD.

 You can get a screaming deal on a HUD home if you qualify for HUD’s Good Neighbor Next Door program.
 If you meet its guidelines, you may be eligible for a 50% discount on HUD homes located within designated revitalization areas.

 To apply for the program, you must be a law enforcement officer, teacher, firefighter, emergency medical technician, or meet guidelines for programs established by nonprofits and local governments.

 However, if you don’t qualify for any special program, don’t expect a HUD foreclosure to be deeply discounted.

-Understand that "foreclosure" or "short" sale is not some sort of code for "stealing a house."
-In fact, HUD’s own guidelines states that it has a legal obligation to get a fair price for the property to protect its insurance fund (and US taxpayers).Click to see today's rates (Jan 24th, 2017)
+Understand that a foreclosure or short sale is not some sort of code for steep discounts.
+In fact, HUD’s own guidelines state that it has a legal obligation to get a fair price for the property to protect its insurance fund (and U.S. taxpayers).

 You are, however, allowed to present any offer you wish.